-In 1511, at the invitation of John Fisher, the president of Queens' College, the Dutch scholar Erasmus came to the University of Cambridge.
-While at Queens', Erasmus sat in his room above Silver Street Bridge, overlooking the Mill Pond, and translated the Greek and Latin edition of the New Testament, which for centuries had only been available in the Latin translation of Jerome's Vulgate.
+In 1516 at Cambridge University, the Dutch scholar Erasmus translated the Greek and Latin edition of the New Testament, which for centuries had only been available in the Latin translation of Jerome's Vulgate.
 Unbeknownst to Erasmus, a chain reaction would ensue.
 In God's providence, Erasmus' work providing scholars with access to the original Greek would eventually lead to the unlocking of the gospel of grace for Martin Luther.
 Luther lit the fire of the Reformation when he nailed his 95 Theses on the door of Wittenberg Castle on October 31, 1517, thus, leading to the reformation of the Roman Catholic Church, the reviving of essential Christian doctrines, and revolutionising the landscape throughout Europe.

 Christian Heritage is again partnering with Covenant Theological Seminary to deliver a week-long Summer School, this year celebrating the 500th anniversary of the Protestant Reformation.
 The reformational belief that Christ is Lord over all of life permeated society as a foundation for Europe.
 We will look at the rich doctrines of the reformed faith and also consider what a robust, gospel-oriented reformation might look like for the contemporary church and society.
 All of this, of course, comes with the Summer School distinctive: learning in fellowship with instructors who embody what they teach and students who walk away transformed.